Guidance for employers on how to eliminate or reduce the workplace health and safety risks when spraying flammable liquids.

 Under the Occupational Health and Safety Act 2004 (OHS Act), employers must, so far as is reasonably practicable:

-- arrange for ensuring safety and the absence of risks to health in connection with the use, handling, storage or transport of substances.
+make arrangements for ensuring safety and the absence of risks to health in connection with the use, handling, storage or transport of substances

 Where the risk cannot be eliminated, it must be reduced so far as is reasonably practicable.